ftolentino/mad-libs/README.md

 ## License
 * MIT

-_[enter link description here](ftREADME)If you run into any issues or have any concerns, feel free to [Contact me: filmer.tolentino@gmail.com](mailto:filmer.tolentino@gmail.com), or request to make any contributions to my code._
+_If you run into any issues or have any concerns, feel free to [Contact me: filmer.tolentino@gmail.com](mailto:filmer.tolentino@gmail.com), or request to make any contributions to my code._

 Copyright (c) _5/27/2022_ _Filmer Tolentino